Richard Hodges of Penn Museum and the School of Arts and Sciences says museums should only display provenanced items.

 Penn in the News

-Dennis DeTurck of the School of Arts and Sciences discusses a new grade-deflation policy at Princeton.
+Kathryn Dunn Tenpas of the School of Arts and Sciences discusses President Bush’s policy in regards to Iran’s nuclear program.

 Sarah Barringer Gordon of the Law School and the School of Arts and Sciences discusses how presidential candidate Mitt Romney’s Mormonism affects him politically.

 Stephen Hoch of the Wharton School discusses consumer patterns.

 Kieran Darcy, a former Penn basketball player, profiles the Palestra.

 Rogers Smith of the School of Arts and Sciences discusses immigration policy’s effect on the political climate in the U.S.

 Susan Wachter of the Wharton School comments on government regulation in the housing market.

 President Amy Gutmann is among the “Women of the Year.”